Preparing Your Child For Hostel Life

 When Nilesh Sharma completed Class 7, his parents wanted to send him to a boarding school.
 They believed that exposure to life experiences at a residential institution would make their son a better person.
 At first, Nilesh was shocked.
 He didn’t want to leave his parents and his home.
 But after much discussion, he understood his parents’ reasoning, and accepted their decision.
 Being a Harry Potter fan helped too!
 He wanted to experience the kind of excitement the boy wizard enjoyed at Hogwarts.

-“It is quite natural that children are startled when their parents first tell them they want to send them to hostel.
-This is purely due to separation anxiety,” says Sathya Suresh, a child psychologist from Bengaluru.
+“It is quite natural that children are startled when their parents first tell them they want to send them to the hostel.
+This is purely due to separation anxiety,” says Sathya Suresh, a child psychologist from Bangalore.
 “But, as a psychologist, I feel the experience will help children in the long run.
 Studying in a boarding school has a whole lot of benefits.
 It plays a major role in shaping a child’s personality and character, in addition to making him a strong and confident individual,” she adds.

 Ticking all the right boxes